pratik-choudhari/AlgoCode/Python/RockPaperScissor/README.md

 In some distros the package python stands for python 3 and in other it stands for python 2 so take care with that.

+## About the author

+If you want to know about me you can get a lot of info on [my github](https://github.com/seniorglez).